eclipse/mita/website/site/content/platforms/arduinouno.md

     identifier: arduinouno
     weight: 0
 ---

-The Arduino Uno is a popular platform and is often used for the very beginning of getting in touch with embedded systems.
+The <a href="https://www.arduino.cc/en/Main/ArduinoBoardUno?setlang=en">Arduino Uno</a> is a popular platform for "physical computing" and first steps in embedded computing.
-Meanwhile there are a lot of projects, also in the context of IoT devices, where the Arduino Uno has been used to realize them.
+It is based on an 8-bit Atmega microcontroller and ships with a powerful hardware abstraction library.
-Currently the Arduino Uno is supported with its basic functionalities: two buttons and GPIOs
+Currently, the Mita Arduino Uno platform supports basic functionality, namely working with buttons and GPIO pins.

 ## Sensor: button_one (Button)